EvanForsythe/BB485/week03.md

 <div style="border: 5px solid black; padding: 10px; margin: 10px 0;">
    <strong>Tutorial Assignment:</strong>
    <br />
-   For the ATP sythase protein sequence file
+   For the ATP sythase protein sequence file:
    <ol>
       <li>Perform multiple sequence alignment and save the output as a new fasta file</li>
-      <li>How many characters (including gaps) is each sequence after alignment.
+      <li>How many characters (including gaps) is each sequence after alignment?
 Note: they should all me the same length after alignment.</li>
       <li>Which species seems to have the most gaps in it's alignment?</li>
    </ol>
    Submit the answers to the questions above on Canvas